latte-org/Latte/README.md

-# TexFlow 📝✨
+# Latte 📝✨

-**TexFlow** is an open-source LaTeX editing environment that combines the power of a code editor (like Overleaf) with the ease of a Word-style interface.
+**Latte** is an open-source LaTeX editing environment that combines the power of a code editor (like Overleaf) with the ease of a Word-style interface.
 It’s designed for users of all levels — from LaTeX veterans to first-time users — to write beautiful documents faster and with more flexibility.

 ## 🌟 Project Highlights